 Minority neighborhoods had the largest percentage gains in home equity from 2012 to 2018 while neighborhoods posted the largest gains in absolute dollars during this period, according to new data from Redfin, which also noted the home equity gap between white and minority communities widened to $94,000 this year.

-In its research, Redfin based the data on ZIP Code and Census figures, defining a neighborhood as “white” if less than 25 percent of its households were not white, as "minority" community if more than 50 percent of its households were African American, non-white Hispanic or Asian, and as "mixed-race" if between 25 and 50 percent of its households were not white.
+, Redfin based the data on ZIP Code and Census figures, defining a neighborhood as “white” if less than 25 percent of its households were not white, as "minority" community if more than 50 percent of its households were African American, non-white Hispanic or Asian, and as "mixed-race" if between 25 and 50 percent of its households were not white.
 The report also focused on the 16 most populous metropolitan areas in the nation, rather than the complete housing market.

 Using that data foundation, Redfin determined that Riverside, Calif., was the only metro area in its study where minority communities posted the largest equity gains in absolute dollars, followed by mixed-race and then white neighborhoods.
 Denver's minority ZIP Codes saw the biggest percentage increase in home equity among all the groups of communities in the study, up 452 percent.